eiriklied/coffee_script_article/README.md

 Enter CoffeeScript.
 CoffeeScript is one of several languages to emerge the recent years that compile into JavaScript.
 CoffeeScript is described as "a little language that compiles into JavaScript."
 It fixes several bad design features of JavaScript.
 Additionally, it lends features and syntax from popular languages such as Python and Ruby, giving programmers the opportunity to write simpler and more expressive code.

 ## Feature #win
-  - Generates fully humanly readable javascript
+  - Generates fully human readable javascript
   - Readability features and conciseness: significant indentation, suffixable operators, ...
   - Scoping (global variables)
   - Classes
-  - Compiles to effective JavaScript – in some cases more effective JavaScript than you would probably write yourself unless you know all the tricks.
+  - Compiles to effective JavaScript – in some cases more effective JavaScript than you would probably write yourself unless you know all the tricks

 ### It's JavaScript

 One of the great features of CoffeeScript is that it compiles down to fully readable JavaScript.
-Because it's just JavaScript, it integrates well with existing JavaScript frameworks like jQuery and your legacy JavaScript code.
+And because it's just JavaScript, it integrates well with existing JavaScript frameworks like jQuery and your legacy JavaScript code.

 Example of trivial use of jQuery: